 Your organization isn’t absolutely required to act on every recommendation.
 Evaluation and self-assessments should be a continuous process.
 As such, the organization has an opportunity to reassess and reflect on past recommendations (regardless of whether they were implemented) during the next evaluation.

 Get more best practices for managing your community non-profit

 Addressing education and employment needs in our community for almost a decade, Phelps Helps has a lot to share when it comes to program development, organizational strategy and good governance.
 We know a thing or two about evaluation and self-assessment!
-Download our Phelps A to Z Monograph for more insights on running a successful community non-profit.
+Download our Phelps A to Z Handbook for more insights on running a successful community non-profit.